ethan-li/hpfc/README.md

 # HPFC: High-Performance Folder Compare

-A high-performance command-line tool for comparing directories and generating detailed reports on file differences.
+A high-performance command-line tool for comparing folders and generating detailed reports on file differences.
 This tool supports cross-platform operation (Windows, Linux, and macOS) and can efficiently handle large volumes of files and large file sizes.

 ## Features

-- Compare files in two directories for content differences
+- Compare files in two folders for content differences
 - Detect and report three types of inconsistencies:
   - Files with different content
-  - Missing files (present in dir1 but not in dir2)
+  - Missing files (present in folder1 but not in folder2)
-  - Extra files (present in dir2 but not in dir1)
+  - Extra files (present in folder2 but not in folder1)
 - Cross-platform support (Windows, Linux, and macOS)
 - Uses chunked hash comparison algorithm for efficient handling of large files (up to tens of GB)
 - Multi-process parallel processing for improved performance
-- File and directory ignore patterns
+- File and folder ignore patterns
-- Detailed reports in both text and HTML formats
+- Detailed reports in both text and HTML formats with GitHub and PyPI links
 - Interactive progress bar with ETA display
 - Handles tens or hundreds of thousands of files efficiently